- Your Government

 The Washtenaw County Health Department recommends that residents who wish to test their drinking water for PFAS use a certified laboratory.
 The U.S. Environmental Protection Agency (EPA), the U.S. Department of Defense (DOD), and the National Environmental Laboratory Accreditation Conference (NELAC) all certify laboratories for testing PFAS.

-- South Central Connecticut Regional Water Authority in New Haven, CT is an EPA certified lab for Method 537 and offers test kits for PFAS.
-The 6-analyte kit is $125 and the 14-analyte kit is $175.
-Kit prices include shipping.
-The kits include a cooler with ice packs and gloves.
+- South Central Connecticut Regional Water Authority in New Haven, CT offers a 6-analyte kit and a 14-analyte kit.
 Kits can be ordered by calling 203-401-6743.

 Full list of list of EPA Approved Laboratories - Labs highlighted in yellow offer EPA Method 537 analysis for PFAS